Email Us

 SAE J2464

-Shock tests are labeled as optional at the cell level.
+Shock testing is labeled as optional at the cell level.
 UN38.3 is to be applied to cells.
 For pack: half-sine 25g, 15ms 18 ea. shocks = XYZ negative & positive directions x 3 times.
 4.2.1 SHOCK TEST (MODULE LEVEL OR ABOVE)

 4.2.1.1 Test Description—Subject the ECSS to shock events at one or more defined shock levels.
 The low-level shock is a robustness test that an ECSS will generally survive without damage.
 The mid-level shocks are more severe and the ECSs may be inoperable after the test.
 Shock levels and durations are defined in Table 2.
 Each shock level is specified in terms of a velocity change and a corresponding maximum duration.
 (Shock duration is defined as the time between 10% and 90% of the peak value.)
 Achieving this velocity change over this maximum duration is the goal of the test; however, the characteristics of the acceleration (deceleration) pulse are limited by the test equipment used.